Peck Research on Writing Symposium

-Held each spring and generously funded by the Richard & Virginia Peck Foundation, the Peck Symposium on Research and Writing is a one-day mini conference where an invited scholar provides a keynote lecture about their research and facilitates a workshop on its pedagogical applications.
+Held each spring and generously funded by the Richard & Virginia Peck Foundation, the Peck Research on Writing Symposium is a one-day mini conference where an invited scholar provides a keynote lecture about their research and facilitates a workshop on its pedagogical applications.

 The Peck Symposium has two purposes: